 Most often, VCs will have seen projects fail to address particular markets in the past.
 Entrepreneurs are well advised to listen to feedback based on these experiences.
 It is a 'red flag' for investors if project leaders defend their positions, unless they can provide an equal amount of empirical evidence, as it reflects on the founder's approach and adaptability.

 There are many ways for a start-up founder to lose credibility with professional investors, outside of not knowing the above-referenced data points.
 And there may be no greater giveaway for a VC that he is dealing with a novice, than a request to sign a non-disclosure agreement.
 As VCs see hundreds of pitches and get many more unsolicited emails from founders, it would require full-time personal for these investors to keep track of this information.
 Additionally, it may incur legal fees for the review of these contracts.

 When approaching a technology investor, make sure that your startup fits the VC's framework, and that the technology solves a problem that users have and want to pay you for; know how many there are and how much these customers are willing to pay you, etc.

-Develop a sound theory of your total addressable market in much details as possible.
+Develop a sound theory of your total addressable market in as much detail as possible, but than condense it to the most important value.
 The most successful pitches allow venture capitalists to calculate returns without needing a calculator or pen and paper.